Connect with Steven info@ss-vi.com Instagram Facebook LinkedIn

 Relief, India ink on poplar and birch, 30” x 30” x 4”

-JRB Art At The Elms • Oklahoma City, OK
+JRB Gallery • Oklahoma City, OK

 Fortran Phosgene explores the tension between technological precision and the unsettling force of unpredictability.
 The title evokes the intersection of the methodical, calculated logic of the early Fortran computer programming language and the dangerous volatility of phosgene gas, a toxic agent used during the first World War, symbolizing the potentially perilous outcomes of scientific advancement.